R&D tax relief: categories of qualifying expenditure: staffing costs - measure of

 - The expense is an expense the employee pays in order to fulfil the requirements of her employment.

 This means that an expense does not qualify as a staffing cost just because an employee has initially incurred that expense.

 Some companies may have understated their claims for reimbursed expenses as a result of a note which was read out at the Research and Development Consultative Committee on 8 October 2014.
 Details of this, along with the procedure to deal with those cases is shown later in this page.
 The procedure below only applies until 31 January 2018.
-Any queries in respect of this matter after that date should be referred to the Customer Relationship Manager where the company’s affairs are dealt with by the Large Business Service.
+Any queries in respect of this matter after that date should be referred to the Customer Compliance Manager where the company’s affairs are dealt with by the Large Business Service.
 Companies not in this category should contact the R&D Unit (CIRD 80350).

 What we mean by ‘an expense the employee pays in order to fulfil the requirements of her employment’?